Bastian/bstats-backend/README.md

 ## Redis

 The bStats backend requires a running Redis instance or cluster.
-For local development, you can start a Redis instance with Docker Compose by running `docker compose up`.
+For local development, you can start a Redis instance with Docker Compose by running `docker-compose up`.

 If you want to provide your own Redis instance or cluster (e.g., for production), you can configure Redis with the following environment variables: